Mexico says Sean Penn meeting was 'essential' to finding kingpin Chapo

-LOS MOCHIS, Mexico (Reuters) - A secret meeting that Hollywood star Sean Penn held with the world’s most-wanted drug boss, Joaquin “El Chapo” Guzman, in pursuit of a magazine article was essential to finding the fugitive, Mexico’s Attorney General said on Monday.
+LOS MOCHIS, Mexico (Reuters) - A secret meeting Hollywood star Sean Penn held with the world’s most-wanted drug boss, Joaquin “El Chapo” Guzman, to discuss a magazine article was essential to finding the fugitive, Mexico’s attorney general said on Monday.

 Rolling Stone magazine published an article by Penn on Saturday based on his interview with Guzman.
 Gomez said a line of investigation had been opened into the meeting between Guzman and Penn in early October at a jungle hideout, adding that any possible criminal investigation against the actor-director would depend on what, if any, deals he struck with Guzman.